-The Commission was reinstated by your Executive Order on February , 2016.
-I was asked to serve as chairperson of the commission and 3 new members were also asked to serve and 1 former commission member was reinstated.
-In keeping with the previous commission's excellent work, we have continued to work on the goals of the 5 Year Strategic Plan previously created.
-It is important to note that while the strategic plan submitted to your office had annual goals, these are ongoing and the commission will work on them and adjust the time line as we move forward.
-In order to most effectively reach the goals set forth in that plan, new subcommittees have been created with those goals in mind.
-The new subcommittees and their associated goals as stated in the 5 year strategic plan are:
+The Commission has been reinstated by your Executive Order (2015-26).
+I was asked to serve as chairperson of the Commission and three new members were also asked to serve.
+One member of the previous Commission was reinstated.
+In keeping with the previous Commission's efforts, we have continued to work on the goals of the 5-Year Strategic Plan they created.
+It is important to note that while the strategic plan submitted to your office had annual goals, these are ongoing and the Commission will continue to work on them and adjust the timeline as we move forward.
+In order to most effectively reach the goals set forth in that plan, new subcommittees have been created based on those goals.
+The new subcommittees and their associated goals as stated in the 5-Year Strategic Plan are: